nullghostty/nullghostty/README.md

 ### Ulises Gomez

-I'm a self-taught backend engineer building server-side apps in Django.
+I'm a self-taught backend engineer building with Go and Lua.

-Latley, I've been enjoying learning and building apps in Rust.
+Latley, I've been enjoying learning Linux and using Arch .dotfiles coming soon.

 When I'm not coding, I'm configuring my Neovim config.